pok49/xkb-epo/README.md

 be easily combined with the help of the regular [Compose key](https://en.wikipedia.org/wiki/Compose_key) ⎄.
-But some typographic characters, important for Esperanto (e.g. the lower 99-quotation mark ‹„›) are duplicated in `epo` because their Compose-combinations are much longer and/or unintuitive.
+But some typographic characters, important for Esperanto (e.g. the lower 99-quotation mark ‹„›) are duplicated in `epo3` because their Compose-combinations are much longer and/or unintuitive.

 Thus there is no key for any of the following characters: